– “Be a Friend to someone who needs a good listener”

 Fare For All

 Fare For All buys fresh produce and frozen meat in bulk from wholesalers and manufactures to find the best deals available.
 Volunteers at their warehouse pre-pack the produce and meat into food packages that range in price from $10 – $25.
 These packages are for sale at all Fare For All locations.
 Fare For All is open to everyone – because food is purchased in bulk, the more people who participate the better.
-Fare For All is typically at St. Dominic Church the first Thursday of each month from 3:30 – 5:30 pm: check the church bulletin or Facebook page for specific dates.
+Fare For All is typically at St. Dominic Church the second Thursday of each month from 3:30 – 5:30 pm: check the church bulletin or Facebook page for specific dates.
 Fare For All accepts cash, credit, debit, and EBT cards.

 NAPS is the acronym for Nutritional Assistance Program for Seniors.
 Through this Community Action Center sponsored program, St Dominic parishioners deliver boxes of food to senior citizens in the Northfield area on the first Wednesday of the month.
 Time commitment is about 1 hour.
 Volunteers pick up the food boxes at St Dominic Church and deliver a set of boxes (usually about 9-12 boxes) to 9-12 senior residents living at one of the following locations: Three Links, Wellstone Commons, or Northfield Retirement Center.
 Volunteers, come join us in the fun!

 Contact: Mara Mangan, 507-645-8816